Cavs Trade Lonzo Ball

 Related Articles

-The Cleveland Cavaliers have acquired 11-time NBA All-Star James Harden in a trade with the Los Angeles Clippers, Cavaliers President of Basketball Operations Koby Altman announced today.
+The Cleveland Cavaliers have signed center Olivier Sarr to a two-way contract, Cavaliers President of Basketball Operations Koby Altman announced today from Cleveland Clinic Courts.